 The week ended with a journey to Mexico as residents had an opportunity to move to the distinct sounds of Mariachi music while staff and volunteers prepared and served traditional Nachos, which are tortilla chips with melted cheese, along with south of the border beverages.

 “These celebrations and fun events have an important value in long term care at Schervier Pavilion,“ said Kari Call, a certified therapy recreation specialist (CTRS).
 “Therapeutic recreation is essential to the quality of life and the quality of care of individuals receiving health and human services.”
 As Director of Recreation, Call’s job is to provide recreation resources and opportunities for both the long and short-term residents of the skilled nursing home in order to maintain and improve their health and well being.

-McGinty explained that the activities program at Mount Alverno is designed to keep the residents both physically and mentally active.
-And all programs at Mt.
-Alverno Center are designed to meet the psychosocial and physical needs of the residents with activities that are not only enjoyable but are also intended to improve their health and quality of life.
+All programs at Schervier Pavilion are designed to meet the psychosocial and physical needs of the residents with activities that are not only enjoyable but are also intended to achieve this goal.

 In addition to quality long term care services, Schervier Pavilion also offers a wide range of short-term (sub acute) care needs.
 Its sub acute services include IV therapy, rehabilitation therapy and wound care.
 These services afford residents the ability to recuperate for a short time in the sub-acute unit of the facility and then return to the community where they can resume a more independent life.
 In some cases, they can then enter Schervier Pavilion’s Day-At-A-Time, an innovative medical adult day care program that provides nursing services, medication administration, ongoing evaluations, and stimulating activities tailored to each individual’s needs and abilities.